Multiconsult

-Multiconsult is an engineering consultancy with 2800 employees operating in Norway, elsewhere in Europe and globally.
+Multiconsult is an engineering consultancy with approximately 2800 employees operating in Norway, elsewhere in Europe and globally.
 The company is listed on the Oslo Stock Exchange.

-In addition to its headquarters in Oslo, Multiconsult has local offices in several Norwegian cities.
+In addition to its headquarters in Skøyen, Oslo, Multiconsult has local offices in several Norwegian cities.
 Multiconsult also operates elsewhere in Europe, Africa and Asia.
 In 2015, Multiconsult acquired Link Arkitektur, one of the largest architecture firms in Scandinavia.

 History

-Multiconsults traces its origins from the founding of Norsk Vandbygningskontor (NVK) in 1908.
+Multiconsult traces its origins from the founding of Norsk Vandbygningskontor (NVK) in 1908.
 NVK merged with Multiconsult in 2003.
 The name of Multiconsult stems from 1974 when Sivilingeniørene Apeland & Mjøset AS was reorganised and Stiftelsen Multiconsult became a major shareholder.